apache/camel-kamelets-examples/jbang/azure-eventhubs-kafka-azure-schema-registry/README.md

 ## Configure the applications

-Use [application.properties.template](application.properties.template) to create `application.properties` and define YOur eventhubs namespace in there.
+Use [application.properties.template](application.properties.template) to create `application.properties` and define your eventhubs namespace in there.
 After the services have been created, the connection string for the eventhub can be found on the Azure Console, or by running:
 ```bash